EstherPlomp/ELIXIR-EXCELERATE-TtT/TtT_session_1.md

 * Active learning

 ### Teaching or Training?
-<a name="teach"></a>

-> ### Challenge: Based on your experience, what are in your opinion the differences between teaching and training?
-(5 min)

-> Make a list of three main differences.
-Discuss with your partner(s).
-Write each on a different sticky note.
->

----
-Here are sample definitions:

-* **TEACHING**: Teaching is a process of educating a person with theoretical concepts and is a kind of a knowledge transfer between a teacher and a student.
-The role of the teacher is to act as a facilitator of learning by leading discussions, providing opportunities to ask open-ended questions, guiding the processes and tasks and enabling the active participation of learners and to engage with ideas ([source](http://www.differencebetween.com/difference-between-teaching-and-vs-training/)).
-* **TRAINING**: Training is an approach used in short and intensive courses to build a person’s skills, knowledge and attitudes on a specific subject.
-Even though the person has attained the highest academic qualifications, still she may want or need to aquire specific knowledge and skills on a given topic.

-And here is a list of differences adapted from [http://www.differencebetween.com/difference-between-teaching-and-vs-training/](http://www.differencebetween.com/difference-between-teaching-and-vs-training/):

- * Teaching is more related to theoretical concepts than training, which is rather related to the practical application of knowledge (i.e., development of **skills**).
- * Teaching seeks to impart new knowledge while training equips the already knowledgeable with tools and techniques to develop a specific skill set;
- * Teaching is, usually, within the context of education and academic environments, while training is associated with post-high school and/or post-graduate short and intensive courses;
- * Usually, teachers give feedback to their students, while trainers receive feedback from the learners;

- However...

-* Training is the process of teaching or learning a skill or job, and trainers do actually teach something.
-Therefore, training may encompass teaching;
-* Teaching may also include typical training activities and goals, such as practicals;
-* Despite teaching and training techniques may sometime differ, the difference between training and teaching is not related with the process itself but with the focus: training generally has a more specific focus than teaching;
-*  In order to build up as a competent professional, a person needs to have a go on understanding about the theoretical concepts as well as to have practical exposure.
-Therefore, teaching and training are equally important and sort of complementary concepts.

 > #### "Instructor" *vs* "teacher" and "learner *vs* student" In the context of training, we will prefer to use the term **instructor** instead of teacher or professor.
 We will tend to use the term **learner** instead of student.
 These choices are adopted just because they are more encompassing.